Now available on U, U&Drama & Channel 4

 Bergerac, the iconic detective series that brought Jersey into the spotlight in the 1980s, is back in a new guise.
 Starring Damien Molony – and our idyllic island – this is one you don’t want to miss!

-The brand-new U&Original series is now available to watch on U and U&DRAMA.
+Season 1 of the brand-new U&Original series is now available to watch on U, U&DRAMA and Channel 4, with Season 2 coming soon!

 If you were a fan of the original ‘Bergerac’ detective series, set against the picturesque backdrop of Jersey, we hope you’re excited about the new reimagined series.
 Damien Molony, best known for his roles in the TV shows, Derry Girls and Brassic, takes over the role made famous by John Nettles in the 1980s.

-If you haven’t watched the original series but enjoy a gripping crime drama, then you’ll want to keep your eyes peeled for this exciting new series.
+If you haven’t watched the original series but enjoy a gripping crime drama, then you’ll want give this exciting new series a try.
 It’s directed by Colm McCarthy (The Bastard Son & the Devil Himself, Peaky Blinders).
 Doctor Who writer Toby Whithouse brings the drama to life, saying it was a “rare honour” to bring back a show as “iconic as Bergerac”.

 The original BBC One series ran for a decade between 1981 and 1991.
 Its mixture of stunning Jersey scenery, glamorous characters and intriguing crimes proved a massive hit, attracting nearly 15 million viewers at the height of its popularity and resulting in a spike in visitors to the island.